 Sick Cells Co-founder and President is included in PhRMA’s announcement as a speaker for their Fall webinar and workshop series.

 Our community has a lot to say.
 Read up on some personal views and perspective

 from Sick Cells’ members and the SCD community.

 Alexis Lott is a creative, sickle cell warrior, and staunch advocate for blood donation.
 She runs her own business as a marketing consultant and women’s minister.
 Sick Cells chatted with Alexis to learn more about why she is so passionate about blood donation, especially among people of color, and how she gets the word out about her own sickle cell advocacy.

 See an event you’re interested in?
 Join us.

 The P.O.W.E.R ECHO Project Community Health Worker Training is designed to assist community health workers with resources and education, in order to strengthen their efforts in providing support services for sickle cell disease (SCD) patients.
 This series hosts monthly virtual sessions.

-Learn More: HERE
+Learn More and Register: HERE